Android Central Verdict

 Yes, there's still a crease running down the middle of the display, but while it's a bit unsightly when looking at the Fold off-axis, it truly does disappear when looking dead-on.

-One of the highlight features of the Z Fold 2 is Flex Mode, which automatically shifts UI elements around in supporting apps when you start to fold the display.
-Because the hinge is able to stay open at most angles, Flex Mode can be particularly great for propping the Z Fold 2 up on a table; in YouTube, for example, folding the display fills the top half with the video you're watching, and the bottom half with the description, comments, and recommended videos.
+One of the highlight features of the Z Fold 2 is Flex Mode, which automatically shifts UI elements around in select apps when you start to fold the display.
+Because the hinge is able to stay open at most angles, Flex Mode can be particularly great for propping the Z Fold 2 up on a table or other surface; in YouTube, for example, folding the display fills the top half with the video you're watching, and the bottom half with the description, comments, and recommended videos.

 Of course, not every app is compatible with Flex Mode — in fact, at the moment, most apps aren't, save for some of Samsung's built-in apps and a few gems like Netflix and Duo.
 But it works well where it's supported, and goes a long way towards making the phone feel more "complete."